geode-sdk/mods/mods-v2/devcmb.cleanermenu/about.md

 # Clean Menu

-Tweaks the geometry dash main menu for better arrangement.
+Tweaks the geometry dash menus for better arrangement.

 # Features

+## Main Menu
 - Social buttons have been moved and grouped together.
 RobTop logo remains in the corner while social buttons are centered.

 - Account button has been moved and username text is now besides it instead of on top

 - Reddit social button displayed with the rest

-# Settings

-"hideRobtopLogo" - Hides the robtop logo on the main menu
+## Creator Layer

-"hideSocials" - Hides the social buttons at the bottom of the main menu
+- Removes the grayed out buttons

-"hideMoreGames" - Hides the more games button on the main menu
+- Moves around the buttons based on usability

-"revertProfileButton" - Puts the account button back where it was

-"whichSideProfileButton" -
+## Search Box
+Replaces the small buttons with larger ones

+## Profile
+Moves around the buttons for easier ease of access

 # Credits
 DevCmbGD - Programming + Final Logo
 NibblesGD - First revisions of the logo
+UCrash - UX Redesign of the GD menus (base for all changes) Cvolton + fleeym - Assistance in the discord server.